10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “Get marriage counseling” is often the first response Christians give to victims of emotional abuse.
 The goal of marriage counseling is to help couples work together on building a mutually beneficial, functional relationship.
 An abusive individual with narcissistic traits lacks the foundational characteristics required to create a healthy relationship with anyone.

 This lack of development will not only make marriage counseling ineffective but will likely end up re-traumatizing the spouse.
-The counseling setting isn’t magically immune to the abuser’s manipulative behaviors.
+The counseling setting is not magically immune to the abuser’s manipulative behaviors.
 Emotional abuse by a covert abuser is often invisible to everyone but the victim.
 Even counselors specializing in covert abuse can be fooled by these master manipulators.
 The information the abuser gleans during the session can be used later to punish, manipulate, and control their spouse.
 What should be a safe space for the victim ends up being harmful.

 Survivors have found that many well-intentioned Christian friends, family members, and spiritual leaders relentlessly pressure them to seek marital counseling.
 When they resist, sometimes they are accused of being unwilling to forgive or do their part in a restoration process.
 Naturally, they may feel ashamed, judged, and helpless to explain that they protect themselves by setting healthy boundaries.